SCM Research Unit for Music Diversity

 - cross-disciplinary collaboration with national and international experts in linguistics, medicine, cognition and social policy and other relevant fields;

 - advice from experts in public sector and industry.

-The Research Centre also provides support and visibility for research projects being undertaken within SCM.
+The Research Unit also provides support and visibility for research projects being undertaken within the Conservatorium.

 Strand 1: Understanding music diversity: all known human societies create music.
 Why is this so and what implications does this observation have for current practice in music research and allied fields?

 Strand 2: Innovation through music: what role do composers and performers play in generating musical diversity, and how is creativity enabled or constrained by current conditions in Australian society?

 Strand 3: History of Australian music diversity: How is music-making affected by Australian society’s diverse histories, cultural communities, institutions and landscapes?